Squish (TV series): Production

 Squish's overall production budget was around $8,500,000, with each episode costing over $163,000.
 It is estimated that an average 11-minute episode of Squish takes about eight months to make.

 Broadcast

 On September 21, 2020, HBO Max announced that they picked up the exclusive rights to air the series on their streaming platform in the US.
 The show premiered on the platform on 8 January 2021.
 The show has also aired on Gulli and Canal J in France.
 It has also streamed in Canada on Crave and Club illico.
 The show has also premiered in Belgium on VRT and RTBF.
 It was shown in Israel on Hop TV and the Gulli international channels in Africa & Russia.

-The series airs in Spain on Neox, ETB 3 and À Punt, and in Korea on Tooniverse, and aired on Pop in the United Kingdom on June 6, 2022.
+The series airs in Spain on Neox, ETB 3 and À Punt, and in Korea on Tooniverse, and aired on Pop in the United Kingdom from June 6, 2022 to January 1, 2026. and is slated to premiere on CBBC and BBC iPlayer on 1st September 2026.